ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    and its sub-systems and they can be used encode structured interface to something that is a bit more complex than a single Tango device;

-2. occasionally, they permit you to hide some technical details about the interaction with the devices, especially if they are set-up or tear-down interactions which are not the main point of the test.
+2. they permit you to hide some technical details about the interaction with the devices, especially if they are set-up or tear-down interactions which are not the main point of the test.